UCSF-TI/tipcc-web/docs/configuration/lmod.md

 ## Technical Details

 This module framework is using the [Lmod Module Framework](https://lmod.readthedocs.io/en/latest/), which is a framework that supports both the classical modules written in the Tcl language as well as modules written in the Lua language.

+The Lmod Module Framework (`MODULE_FRAMEWORK=lmod`) will eventually become the default.
+If you for some reasons prefer to keep the Tcl Module Framework when this transition happens, you can for now set `MODULE_FRAMEWORK=tcl`.

 [software environment modules]: {{ '/software/modules.html' | relative_url }}